Tips for Traveling by Air

 Finally, prepare yourself for the possibility that you may not be able to travel with your instrument in-cabin – even if you have followed all possible procedures.
 What will you do?
 Are you willing to send your instrument by air courier?
 Is it packed well enough to withstand transportation in the cargo hold?

 If your experience flying runs counter to the policies posted by the airlines, you are strongly encouraged to submit a complaint to both the airline and the U.S. Department of Transportation.
 Start first with a complaint to the airline, which will produce the quickest response.
 Next, submit a copy of your complaint to the DOT so that they have a record of the difficulty musicians encounter when flying.
+DOT does not usually respond directly to passengers filing complaints, but the agency monitors complaints for patterns or egregious cases that warrant actions to hold airlines to laws and regulations.

 The DOT says the following about opportunities to receive compensation for lost or damaged instruments.
 Be sure to check with individuals airlines for more information: